DeepGraphLearning/MATH60629A_2025A/lectures.md

 ___
 ** Final exam: April 28 **

 Final exam covers all the topics taught in the course (capsules, required readings, new concepts introduced in hands-on exercises).
 You will be examined on the conceptual level.
 In other words, you will not be asked to generate an algorithm.
-However, you need to have a good understanding of the machine learning methods and implementation concepts to answer the questions (see the sample exams below).
+However, you need to have a solid understanding of the machine learning methods and their implementation concepts to answer the questions (see the sample exams below).

 * Final exam is paper-based, closed-book and in person.
 * An HEC-approved calculator is permitted.